Chair, Department of Communication Disorders

 Shae M. Dean

 Loukia Zikkos Dixon, M.A., CCC-S, is an associate professor in the Marshall University Department of Communication Disorders.
-She has a diverse clinical background serving clients in evaluation and treatment and ranging in ages from infancy to geriatrics, in settings such as outpatient clinic, acute care/rehabilitation, long term care facilities, head start, elementary, middle, and high school, and home health.
-Teaching experiences include courses in phonetics, phonological processes and disorders, communication sciences, and diagnostic processes.
-She also provides clinical education to graduate students in the Marshall University Speech and Hearing Center, with clinical interests in diagnostic evaluations as well as speech sound disorders and dialectical differences particularly in English as a Second Language learners.
+She joined the department in August of 2003 and has a diverse clinical background serving clients in evaluation and treatment and ranging in ages from infancy to geriatrics, in settings such as outpatient clinic, acute care/rehabilitation, long term care facilities, head start, elementary, middle, and high school, and home health.
+Teaching experiences include courses in phonetics and communication sciences, diagnostic procedures and phonological disorders.
+She also provides clinical education to graduate students in the Marshall University Speech and Hearing Center, with clinical interests in diagnostic evaluations as well as speech sound disorders (articulation and phonological disorders and childhood apraxia of speech), velopharyngeal insufficiency, and dialectical differences.
+She is the faculty advisor for the Orthodox Christian Fellowship MU student organization and serves on several departmental and university committees, including the department’s Curriculum and Assessment Committee and the University Assessment Committee.